Arrow Diagramming Method (ADM) in Scheduling

 When to Use the Arrow Diagramming Method (ADM)

-Arrow Diagramming Method (ADM) shows the logical order of activities that helps to determine the critical path and identify the problems related to resources.
+Arrow Diagramming Method (ADM) shows the logical order of activities that helps to determine the critical path and identify the main problems related to resources and delays.
 From this aspect, it can be used for schedule compression practices such as fast tracking and crashing.

 Arrow Diagramming Method (ADM) can be used to plan and track the activities within a complex schedule that includes many resources.
-For a successful implementation, activity durations, their sequences and project execution strategy must be clear.
+For a successful implementation, activity durations, their sequences, and project execution strategy must be clear.

 How to Use the Arrow Diagramming Method (ADM)

 Below steps are used in Arrow Diagramming Method (ADM)

 - Identify all the activities required to complete the project and list them.